SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 ### Preparing the script

 Now that the solution is set up and the dependencies are up to date.
 You will need to update the default script content with the wrapper code for the API script.
-The default run method should be replaced with a special entry-point method.
+The default run method should be replaced with a special entry point method.

 1. Double-click the *HelloWorldAPI_1.cs* file in the Solution Explorer.